JL337/Beat-Click-Project1/README.md

 ## Purpose
 The aim of this project was to build a browser based game using only HTML, CSS, Javascript and JQuery.
-This was compeleted from scratch over the span of approximately four to five days, and involved two Agile sprints.
+This was completed from scratch over the span of approximately four to five days, and involved two Agile sprints.
 Git/Github were tools used, as well as Trello to keep track of progress.

 ## Functionality